apache/shardingsphere-elasticjob/docs/content/features/job-type.en.md

 ElasticJob jobs can be divided into two types: `Class-based Jobs` and `Type-based Jobs`.

 `Class-based Jobs` are directly used by developers, who need to implement the job interface to realize business logic.
 Typical representatives: Simple type, Dataflow type.
 `Type-based Jobs` only need to provide the type name, developers do not need to implement the job interface, but use it through external configuration.
-Typical representatives: Script type, HTTP type.
+Typical representatives: Script type, HTTP type (Since 3.0.0-beta).

 ## Actuator interface